-This hypothesis makes the same prediction as Grimshaw (1990) for nominalizations.
-When the nominalization (e.g. examination) denotes a process (cf. Grimshaw's complex event nominals), the genitive is construed as the specifically relevant actor of the process (e.g. the examiner) and thus qualifies as an argument, i.e. the subject, of the noun.
-But when the nominalization denotes a result (cf. Grimshaw's result nominals), the genitive is compatible with several modifier readings (e.g.

-the possessor, author or taker of the exam) and thus does not qualify as the subject of the noun.
-This hypothesis accounts for LBEs in examples like (30)b/(64) or (32)a/(65) repeated below.
+For nominalizations (e.g. examination), this hypothesis (inspired by Grimshaw 199055) predicts that when the nominalization denotes a process (complex event nominal), the genitive is construed as the specifically relevant actor of the process (e.g. the examiner) and thus qualifies as an argument, i.e. the subject, of the noun; but when the nominalization denotes a result (result nominal), the genitive is compatible with several modifier readings (e.g. the possessor, author or taker of the exam) and thus does not necessarily qualify as the subject of the noun.
+This hypothesis accounts for LBEs in examples like (31)b/(64) or (33)a/(65) repeated below.

-- (135) The fact that Maryk's description of himself_i was flawless was believed to be disturbing John_i. - (136) Jill_i found Matt_k's fear of herself_i surprising.
+- (123) The fact that Mary_k's description of himself_i was flawless was believed to be disturbing John_i. - (124) Jill_i found Matt_k's fear of herself_i surprising.

-In (135), Mary is intended to be interpreted as the agent of the act of describing John.
-Under our hypothesis, this implies that Mary originates as the subject of NP, thus blocking the logophoric binding of himself.51 Similarly, Matt in (136) is construed as the experiencer of the feeling of fear and thus counts as the subject of NP, which gives rise to a LBE for herself.
+In (123), Mary is intended to be interpreted as the agent of the act of describing John.
+Under our hypothesis, this implies that Mary originates as the subject of NP, thus blocking the logophoric binding of himself.
+Similarly, Matt in (124) is construed as the experiencer of the feeling of fear and thus counts as the subject of NP, which gives rise to a LBE for herself.